Hitotsubashi University: Academic exchange agreements overseas

-Academic rankings
+Academic rankings and reputation

 Hitotsubashi University is considered one of the most prestigious universities in Japan, consistently ranking amongst the top universities in Japanese university rankings.
 It is one of the highest ranked national universities that is not one of the National Seven Universities.

-Hitotsubashi is a specialized institution only in social science, thus it is not as well known as other big universities such as University of Tokyo and Kyoto University.
-Although it has only social science departments and the place in the university rankings is always underrated, the reputation is very high.
-Consequently, its outstanding position in Japan can be seen in the several rankings below.

 General rankings

-The university was ranked 7th out of 181 major universities in 2011 in the ranking called "Truly strong universities (本当に強い大学)" by Toyo Keizai.
-In this ranking, Hitotsubashi is 1st in average graduate salary.

-According to QS World University Rankings, Hitotsubashi was ranked 314th, 314th, 420th, 378th and 365th in the world during 2005–2009.
-It has been ranked 114th, 101st, 99th and 178th during 2007–2010 in its social science ranking.
+The THE World University Rankings ranked the university in the 1201st-1500th tier worldwide in 2024.
+The university is ranked 539th worldwide in the QS World University Rankings 2025, with particularly high evaluations in economics and business management.

 Research performance

-The Weekly Diamond reported that Hitotsubashi has the 4th highest research standard in Japan in research funding per researcher in COE Program.
-In the same article, it is ranked seventh in quality of education by GP funds per student.

 The economics department especially has a high research standard.
 According to the Asahi Shimbun, Hitotsubashi was ranked 4th in Japan in economic research during 2005–2009.
 More recently, Repec in January 2011 ranked Hitotsubashi's Economic Department as Japan's 5th best economic research university.
 Currently three researchers in Hitotsubashi are listed as top 10% economists in its world economist rankings.
 Hitotsubashi has provided seven presidents of the Japanese Economic Association in its 42-year history; this number is the second largest.

-Asahi Shimbun summarized the number of academic papers in Japanese major legal journals by university, and Hitotsubashi was ranked 7th during 2005–2009.

 Graduate school rankings

-Hitotsubashi Law School is considered one of top law schools in Japan, as it was ranked No. 1 in the passing rate of Japanese Bar Examination in 2006, 2008 and 2009.
-On average, Hitotsubashi Law School was 1st out of all the 74 law schools in Japan according to the ratio, 81.50%, of the successful graduates who passed the bar examinations from 2007 to 2017.
 In 2019, Hitotsubashi Law School became 2nd out of all the 72 law schools in Japan according to the ratio, 59.82%, of the successful graduates who passed the bar examination.

 Hitotsubashi Business School is ranked 2nd in Japan by Nikkei Shimbun.

 Eduniversal ranked Japanese business schools and Hitotsubashi was ranked 3rd in Japan (100th in the world).
 In this ranking, Hitotsubashi is one of three Japanese business schools categorized in "Universal business schools with major international influence".
 It is one of the few Japanese business schools teaching in English.